 Video games are a worldwide industry.
 Some estimates suggest over a billion people play PC games alone, a number that rises dramatically once you include mobile games.
 While anyone around the world can access a digital title, how easy it is for them to play it is entirely up to the translation and localization teams.
 These people take text created by the game's writer, translate it to another language, then work to make sure the content of that text makes sense to foreign audiences.
 Japanese pop-culture references won't be understood by most Brazilian audiences, for example, which is why localization writing is such an important writing job.

 Writing Visual Novels & Interactive Fiction

 Closely tied to the in-game content creation point above, two genres that are always looking for writers and contributors are visual novels and interactive fiction, including choose your own adventure titles.
-You can start by creating your own short games in either genre, there are plenty of tools out there that don’t require previous programming knowledge.
-There’s also the option of finding teams who need collaborators.
-Either way you’ll be doing a lot of story creation and writing.
+You can start by creating your own short games in either genre, there are plenty of tools out there that don't require previous programming knowledge.
+There's also the option of finding teams that need collaborators.
+Either way, you'll be doing a lot of story creation and writing.